What has happened?

 - PHP Fatal error: Call to undefined function json_decode()

-If you do not want to hold off upgrading to PHP 5.5, you may install the PECL JSON-C extension developed by Remi, which utilises the json-c library.
+If JSON becomes unavailable after upgrading to PHP 5.5, you may install the PECL JSON-C extension developed by Remi, which utilises the json-c library.

 Installing the PECL JSON-C extension from Remi’s repository for YUM: